 What to Expect When You’re Expecting Your College Student Home for the Holidays

-You’ve been dreaming of this moment since you dropped them off in August—the sweet reunion of your baby returning home from college for holiday breaks.
-But before your vision of a fairy tale homecoming is shattered by disappointment, here are eight common things to expect, as well as how to make the most of your time together.
+You’ve been dreaming of this moment since you dropped them off in August—the sweet reunion of your baby returning home from college for Thanksgiving or Christmas break.
+But before your vision of a fairytale homecoming is shattered by disappointment, here are seven common things to expect and how to make the most of your time together.

-8 Things To Expect When Your College Student Comes Home For Holiday Breaks
+7 Things To Expect When Your College Student Comes Home For Holiday Break

 Solution: Get all of your household laundry done in advance, because you probably won’t have a chance while they’re home.
 And consider sweetly obliging their laundry needs instead of picking a fight.
 It's a small thing you can do to say, “I love you and will take care of you even though you’re a stinky pig.”

 Solution: Let them go.
 For parents, this is “phase 2” of college drop-off day.
-It’s not as dramatic, but sometimes the heartache is even harder as you realize your baby is truly growing up and ready to fly the coop.
+It’s not as dramatic, but there will likely be heartache as you realize your baby is truly growing up and ready to fly the coop.
 Love them, savor them, and dote on them while they’re home, and send them back with confidence knowing you’re raising a young adult with their own life ahead of them.
 It’s the new rhythm of this season of parenthood (and you’ll have a new appreciation for a clean laundry room!).

 Which of these seven things have you experienced or expect to experience during this coming holiday season?